NetScout-Go/NetTool/README.md

-# NetScout-Pi Landing Page
+# NetTool Landing Page

-This is the landing page for the NetScout-Pi project, a comprehensive network diagnostic and monitoring tool designed specifically for Raspberry Pi devices.
+This is the landing page for the NetTool project, a comprehensive network diagnostic and monitoring tool designed specifically for Raspberry Pi devices.

 > [!warning]
 > The documentation has been made with AI assistance, I hate making documentation since this will be published for the semmer event by hackclub i thought it would be a good idea to use AI.

 ## About This Repository

-This repository contains the landing page for the NetScout-Pi project.
+This repository contains the landing page for the NetTool project.
 It's a simple, static website built with HTML, CSS, and JavaScript that showcases the project's features and provides information on how to get started.

 ## Deployment

-This site is deployed using GitHub Pages and can be accessed at [raf181.github.io/Netscout-Pi](https://raf181.github.io/Netscout-Pi).
+This site is deployed using GitHub Pages and can be accessed at [raf181.github.io/NetTool](https://raf181.github.io/NetTool).

 ### How to Deploy Updates